chudisoft/vet-clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for this __wonderful__ opportunity.
+I would like to thank Microverse for this __wonderful__ opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>